CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 The script isn't perfect, and there are some caveats (e.g., packages installed from GitHub with pip), so have a look at the output file to make sure it does what you want.
-The `dependencies/update-env-file.sh` gives some hints for what to do, and in any case you can always patch the file manually.
+The `update-env-file.sh` gives some hints for what to do, and in any case you can always patch the file manually.

 For dependencies that require a custom installation or build, edit the `Dockerfile`.